-If you’ve installed Ubuntu along with Windows 10, Grub Bootloader is also installed along with Ubuntu to boot the Ubuntu.
-When the computer starts you can choose either Windows or Ubuntu Bootloader to boot the system.
-Grub Bootloader lets you Boot the Ubuntu along with Windows 10.
+When you install Ubuntu along with Windows 10, Grub Bootloader also gets installed.
+When your computer starts you can choose either Windows or Ubuntu Bootloader to boot the system.
+Grub Bootloader lets you Boot Ubuntu along with Windows 10.

-If any time you uninstall Ubuntu from your computer but Grub Bootloader remains installed.
-That’s why, when you start your computer you get two boot options again Windows Boot manager and Ubuntu.
-You think I’ve uninstalled ubuntu but still, Ubuntu is here, Why?
+If any time you uninstall Ubuntu from your computer, but Grub Bootloader remains installed.
+That’s why, when you start your computer, you get two boot options, Windows Boot manager and Ubuntu.
+So you think that I’ve uninstalled Ubuntu, but still, Ubuntu is here; why?

-Actually you’ve uninstalled Ubuntu but not Grub Bootloader, this is a problem.
-You can Uninstall and Remove Grub Bootloader from Windows 10.
-Once you’ve done this, Grub Bootloader will no longer available on your computer.
+You’ve uninstalled Ubuntu but not Grub Bootloader.
+You can easily uninstall and remove Grub Bootloader from Windows 10.
+Once you’ve done this, Grub Bootloader will no longer be available on your computer.

 Remove Grub Bootloader

-It is quite easy to remove Grub Bootloader from Windows, We should have Admin access on Windows for this.
-Here, We will first temporarily assign a letter to EFI drive and then uninstall Grub Bootloader from the Boot directory.
+Although It is pretty easy to remove Grub Bootloader from Windows, we should have Admin privileges on Windows.
+We will first temporarily assign a letter to the EFI drive and then uninstall Grub Bootloader from the Boot directory.

-1. Open the Command prompt and type command “diskpart”, You can open Diskpart using the Run dialog box as well.
+- Open the Command prompt and type the command diskpart, then hit the enter button.
+You can also open Diskpart using the Run dialog box as well.

-3. Type command “list vol”, this will show you all the disk volumes list on your computer.
+- Type the command “list vol”, this will list all the disk volumes of your computer.

-4. Now find the EFI/System Volume, it will be always in FAT32 format.
+- Now find the EFI/System Volume.
+It will always be in FAT32 format.

-5. Select the volume using the “select volume Y” command, where Y represents the sequence number of the EFI volume.
+- Select the EFI/System volume using the “select volume Y” command, where Y represents the sequence number of the EFI volume.

-6. For convenience, We can assign a drive letter using the command “assign letter=Z:”, Where Z is a temporary drive letter.
+- For convenience, we should assign a drive letter running a command “assign letter=Z:”, where Z is a temporary drive letter.

-7. Once you’ve done this, Type “exit” command to leave Diskpart Window.
+- Once you’ve done this, type “exit” command to exit the Diskpart window.

-9. On the command Prompt Admin, Type “Z:” to access the EFI drive.
+- In the Command Prompt Admin, type “Z:” to access the EFI/System drive.

-10. Next, Type the command “dir” to find the EFI directory inside.
-This command shows all the directory inside the drive.
+- Next, type the command “dir” to list all the directories inside the drive.

 Finally, you can check that Grub Bootloader is no longer available in the Boot menu.
-Your Computer will boot your Windows without any interruption.
+After that, your Computer will boot your Windows without any interruption.

 - Can’t install Ubuntu EFI\BOOT\mmx64.efi not found